yingyang0729/Fip_1052J/README.md

 ## Contributing
 The contributor is Ying Yang.
 The folders and the files can be annotated as follow.
 1. Admin-it contains a blank text file;
-2. Assets-it contains PSD and AI files;
+2. Assets-it contains three PSD and two AI files.
+The Page 2 AI file is too large so the developer deletes;
 3. CSS-it contains a main.css file;
 4. includes-it contains 3 JPEG and 1 PDF files that shows the design of web pages;
 5. js-it contains a blank text file;